 5. Rolair VT25BIG 2.5 HP Wheeled Compressor with Overload Protection

-With immense experience in the air compressor business, Rolair knows exactly where the shoe pinches most and have hence gone ahead to offer their customers a more user-friendly air compressor that will meet their every need.
+With immense experience in the air compressor business, Rolair knows exactly where the shoe pinches most and has hence gone ahead to offer their customers a more user-friendly air compressor that will meet their every need.
 The Rolair VT25BIG 2.5 HP Wheeled Compressor is exactly what we’re talking about.
 Covered under a very strong roll cage, this unit has all its components such as the tank, the gauges, and the integrated cords covered perfectly to prevent any possible damage.

 Its 2HP motor has been a major talking point as it revs at 3,400 RPM to power the twin-cylinder cast aluminum pump.
 As a result, the pump delivers a whopping 6.5 CFM at 90 PSI which is enough to allow you to accomplish all your painting endeavors with enthusiasm.
 More to that, the pump requires at least 10 oz of lubricating oil to keep it in good shape as well as permit a perfect cold starting in cold temperatures.

 For those worried about the 108 pounds worth of weight, the Rolair VT25BIG 2.5 HP Wheeled Compressor is equipped with a pair of caster wheels to make mobility a breeze.
-Fitted with a 5.3 gallon cast iron cylinder, this air compressor is a perfect fit for passionate DIYers who enjoy taking matters to their own hands.
+Fitted with a 5.3 gallon cast iron cylinder, this air compressor is a perfect fit for passionate DIYers who enjoy taking matters into their own hands.

 - Has a very powerful 2.5HP motor.